TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Guide/TypoScriptOverview/FirstSteps/Index.rst

 First steps
 ===========

-The basic rendering is defined in the "Setup" field of the main template.
+The basic rendering is defined in the "Setup" field of the main TypoScript record.

 TypoScript essentially consists of objects, which have certain properties.
 Some of these properties can accept other objects, others